-Tips to Know When Saddling Up For a Showdown With Cedar Pollen Season
+Tips to Know When Saddling Up For a Showdown With Cedar Fever

 The two main categories to explore when it comes to Cedar Fever are (1) preventing symptoms before they start and (2) reducing exposure to cedar pollen.

-Best Medicines for Cedar Allergy Relief (and How to Take Them for the Most Effective Relief!)
+Best Medicines for Cedar Fever Allergy Relief (and How to Take Them for the Most Effective Relief!)

 Allergists agree that the best chance at cedar allergy relief is to take daily medicine (nasal steroid sprays) about one to two weeks before symptoms start (late November or early December).
 People with mild, sporadic allergy symptoms, however, may opt to take medication on an as-needed basis.

 The first line of defense to treat severe symptoms that many allergy specialists recommend are nasal steroid sprays and antihistamines, both of which are available in over-the-counter (non-prescription) and prescription forms.
 Allergists typically recommend that you try non-prescription treatment, then see an allergist for a prescription if you don’t feel sufficient relief.